What Is An LLC?

 - There cannot be more than one active LLC with the same name in the same state.

-- For federal tax purposes, an LLC must choose to be treated as a partnership or a corporation, or be disregarded as an entity separate from its owner(s).
+- For federal tax purposes, an LLC must choose to be treated as a Sole Proprietorship, Partnership or Corporation.
+Otherwise, it is disregarded as an entity separate from its owner(s).

-Members of an LLC can also elect to be taxed as a Corporation instead of a Partnership:
+Members of an LLC can also elect to be taxed as a Corporation:

 - If electing for C-Corp taxation status, profits and losses are reported on IRS Form 8832.